 8.1 Academic Misbehavior Committee Panels: At the beginning of each academic year, each college of the University, including the Graduate School, shall establish two standing panels, one of students, and another of faculty from the college.
 Each panel shall contain a minimum of eight and a maximum of twenty-four members.
 The faculty panel shall be selected by the faculty governing body within the college and the student panel shall be selected by the student governing body within the college.
-The respective governing body fails to act by October 15, the Academic Dean shall determine the size of the panel and shall select the panelists.
+The respective governing bodies shall determine how large a panel, within these limits, is desired.
+If either governing body fails to act by October 15, the

+Academic Dean shall determine the size of the panel and shall select the panelists.
 Vacancies occurring during the year which bring the size of the panel below eight shall be filled within one month of the vacancy's occurring by the appropriate faculty body or student body, or, if they fail to act, by the Academic Dean.

-8.2 Non-Academic Misbehavior Committee Panels: The Academic Senate and the Student

-Council shall each establish a standing panel for the purpose of processing cases involving individual students or student organizations charged with non-academic misbehavior.
+- 8.2 Non-Academic Misbehavior Committee Panels: The Academic Senate and the Student Council shall each establish a standing panel for the purpose of processing cases involving individual students or student organizations charged with non-academic misbehavior.
 Each panel shall contain a minimum of eight and a maximum of twenty four members.
 Appointees to the Committee Panel will normally serve for three years, unless the Academic Senate or the Student Council specifies a shorter term, except that student appointees will not continue to serve after they graduate.
 If the Student Council or Academic Senate fail to act by October 15, the Provost shall determine the size of the panel and shall select the panelists.
 A vacancy occurring during the year which brings the size of the panel below eight shall be filled within one month of the vacancy by the Student Council or the Academic Senate.
-If the Student Council or Academic Senate.
-If the Student Council or the Academic Senate.

-8.3 The Dean of each college or his/her designee and the presidents of the Academic Senate and Student Council shall report the names of the panelists to the Provost and the Student Conduct Officer no later than October 20 of each academic year, and shall report vacancies and replacements to the Provost and the Student Conduct Officer as soon as they occur.
+If the Student Council or Academic Senate fail to act, the Provost then shall fill the vacancy. - 8.3 The Dean of each college or his/her designee and the presidents of the Academic Senate and Student Council shall report the names of the panelists to the Provost and the Student Conduct Officer no later than October 20 of each academic year, and shall report vacancies and replacements to the Provost and the Student Conduct Officer as soon as they occur.